Doordiver/SQL_Skills_Project/README.md

 # SQL_Skills_Project
 ### A selection of SQL queries used to answer a few questions.
+The querys were focused on using basic SQL code, including WHERE, ORDER BY, LIMIT and simple JOINs.

 ## All the queries were made on a country table, and a city table